Have you found a great deal and want to switch your energy provider? The last thing you want, we’re sure, is to be charged exit fees for the pleasure.

-Can you avoid fees completely?
+Can you avoid fees altogether?

 The good news is, there are now some energy suppliers without exit fees!
 Many smaller energy suppliers now offer contracts with no fees as it gives them a great competitive advantage over the bigger suppliers.
 Plus, it means that customers like you have the freedom to switch energy suppliers whenever you find a better deal.
 Energy suppliers without exit fees make energy switching easier for everyone!

 You may also find that some suppliers will allow you to move between their own deals without incurring exit fees.

 There are some great smaller suppliers out there offering good deals with no exits fees.
 We’ve listed a few of the top deals from energy suppliers without exit fees below (prices based on a medium usage property).

 People’s Energy – Variable No Expiry – £71 a month – No exit fees

 Pure Planet – Variable No Expiry – £72 a month – No exit fees

 Solarplicity – Variable No expiry – £73 – No exit fees

 Tonik – Fixed for 12 months – £75 – No exit fees

 Tonik – Fixed for 18 months – £76 – No exit fees